payherepayments/developers/docs/intro.md

 ## API

-Currently in private beta, launching for everyone by 31st March 2019.
+Currently in public beta, use our API to build advanced integrations.

 [Read more](api-auth.md)